 A.G.
 Rud is nationally known for his expertise in the philosophical dimensions of education.
-His research focuses on the cultural foundations of education, with particular emphasis on the moral dimensions of teacher education, P-12 educational leadership, and higher education.
-Dr. Rud is president elect of the John Dewey Society and edited its peer-reviewed international journal, Education and Culture, 2004-2010.
+His research focuses on the cultural foundations of education, with particular emphasis on the moral dimensions of teaching, learning, and leading, P-20.
+Dr. Rud is president of the John Dewey Society 2017-2019 and edited its peer-reviewed international journal, Education and Culture, 2004-2010.

 Dr. Rud strongly believes in the importance of faculty governance.
-He is chair elect of the WSU Faculty Senate and chaired the Presidential Commission on Campus Climate.
+He is immediate past chair of the WSU Faculty Senate and chaired the WSU Presidential Commission on Campus Climate.

 - Rice, S., & Rud, A. (Eds.)
 (2016).
 The educational significance of human and non-human animal interactions: Blurring the species line.
 New York, NY: Palgrave Macmillan.

 - Rud, A. (2011).
 Albert Schweitzer’s legacy for education: Reverence for life.
-New York: Palgrave Macmillan.
+New York, NY: Palgrave Macmillan.
 Video: Albert Schweitzer’s Legacy for Education

 - Ph.D. in philosophy, Northwestern University